ceph/ceph/doc/dev/cephadm/cephadm-exporter.rst

 If the underlying cephadm command execution hits an exception, the thread passes control to a _handle_thread_exception method.
-Here the exception is logged to the daemon's log file and the exception details are added to the cache, providing visibility of the issue to the caller.
+Here the exception is logged to the daemon's log file and the exception details are added to the cache, providing visibility of the problem to the caller.

 Although each thread is effectively given it's own URL endpoint (host, disks, daemons), the recommended way to gather data from the host is to simply use the ``/v1/metadata`` endpoint.
 This will provide all of the data, and indicate whether any of the threads have failed.

-The run method uses "signal" to establish a reload hook, but in the initial implementation this doesn;t take any actio and simply logs that a reload was received.
+The run method uses "signal" to establish a reload hook, but in the initial implementation this doesn't take any action and simply logs that a reload was received.

 Future Work
 ===========

 #.
-Consider a restart policy for failed threads
+Consider the potential of adding a restart policy for threads
 #.
 Once the exporter is fully integrated into mgr/cephadm, the goal would be to make the exporter the
    default means of data gathering.
 However, until then the exporter will remain as an opt-in 'feature preview'.